 A fully loaded articulated dump truck overturned while travelling along a section of sealed road inside a mine.
 The truck was turning into an intersection when the rear of the truck (the tub) overturned, leaving the truck’s prime mover upright.

-Since January 2010, thirty reported mobile plant overturn incidents have occurred in the Victorian earth resources industry.
-Of these, fourteen related to dump trucks, with the remainder comprising light vehicles (four), loaders (four), excavators (three), scrapers (two), water trucks (two) and one dozer.
-Nine incidents involved articulated trucks.
+Since January 2010, fifty two mobile plant overturn incidents have occurred; thirty five have occurred in mines and 17 incidents have occurred in quarries.
+Of these, thirty one related to dump trucks, with the remainder comprising light vehicles (three), loaders (three), excavators (two), scrapers (two), water trucks (two) and dozers (four).
+Thirty incidents involved articulated trucks.

 Mobile plant overturns commonly involve the following factors:

 - Unstable ground conditions – soft ground that is unable to support the vehicle’s bearing load can cause it to overbalance.
 This could occur along the edge of a road or when a vehicle is dumping overburden material at a tip head.